Winner95/typescript-react-function-component-props-handler/README.md

 Most of general and corner-cases for `React.functionComponents` were covered.

+## Disclaimer

+This library is provided **as is**, without warranty of any kind.
+Use it at your own risk.
+The author(s) are not responsible for any issues, data loss, or production incidents resulting from its use.

+This package is intended as a small helper for react-docgen.

+It is not an officially supported product of any company I work or worked for.

 ## Useful links

 You can test your components in these online services: